codedx/srm-docker/README.md

 ### Custom Props

-Code Dx's features can be customized through the configuration file `codedx.props` which, by default, is located in your tomcat container's `codedx-appdata` volume (typically located at `/opt/codedx`).
-A full list of configuration parameters and how to change them can be found at [Install Guide](https://codedx.com/Documentation/InstallGuide.html#CodeDxPropertiesFile).
+Code Dx's features can be customized through the configuration file `codedx.props` which, by default, is located in your tomcat container at `/opt/codedx`.
+A full list of configuration parameters and how to change them can be found at [Install Guide](https://codedx.com/Documentation/install_guide/CodeDxConfiguration/config-files.html).

 For example, if it wasn't desired for Code Dx to remember the username used to login or persist login sessions, then the property `swa.user.rememberme` can be changed from `full` to `off`.